bensku/Skript/.github/contributing.md

 Good luck!

 ### Pull Request Review
-Pull requests require two passing reviews before they can be merged.
+Pull requests require one passing review before they can be merged.
 In addition to that, code submitted by people outside of core team must be tested by core team members.
 In some cases, this might be as simple as running the automated tests.